helenziyihuang/helenziyihuang/README.md

 ## Hi 👋

-_I’m Helen, an entrepreneur who understands technology, a coder who cares for healthcare, a science enthusiast who loves art.
-I cultivate potentials at the intersection of these fields to create business values and social impacts._
+_I’m Helen, an entrepreneur who speaks tech, an engineer who minds healthcare, a science enthusiast who loves art.
+I cultivate potentials at the intersection of these fields to create business values and social impacts. ...and I work in Finance._

 <br/>